zulfinjuliant/codemetro/README.md

 ## Release

 This is currently a very active project, there are no projected release locks planned.
-All changes will be latest in master and may be unstable.
+All changes will be latest in master and may be have bugs, it you find that bugs just contact me, okay :).

 ## License